zirlp/zirlp/README.md

 <h1> Full Stack Developer </h1>

-- 🔭 I’m currently working on learn and practice the most to get my first tech job.
+- 🔭 I’m currently learning a lot about the IT/Tech world !

 ## 👀 A little bit about me:
 <p>